Wahoo vs Garmin: which bike computer should you choose?

 We compare the Wahoo Elemnt and Garmin Edge bike computer ranges

-When it comes to which bike computer you should choose from one of these brands, there are several things to consider.
+When it comes to which bike computer you should choose from these brands, there are several things to consider.

 In this guide, we take you through the details and features that make Garmin and Wahoo head units some of the best bike computers and how to choose the right one for you.